 Now I’ve been griping since before JJ was born about the lack of books, toys, shows, etc. that portray kids with same-sex parents.
 It’s a large part of what motivates me to blog or do any of the advocacy I do – to make sure JJ sees other examples of families like his, so that he’s confident and well-equipped to answer questions or deal with conflicts he might face because of his unique family makeup.
 But I’ll admit to being a little weirded out by this toy.
 I’m a fairly liberal guy, but the thought of mixing same-sex parents, bath time and peeing just sounded skeevy.
 Not to mention a tough sell to mainstream America.

-I haven’t written much about JJ’s adoption or his birthparents up to this point.
+I haven’t written much about JJ’s open adoption or his birthparents up to this point.
 We’ve always felt it best not to share too much of his story beyond what we’ve told him.
 However, several developments during our most recent visit moved me to venture into some of this undocumented territory.

 Leading up to the trip, life was even more frenzied that usual.
 In a “normal” June, the middle of the month delivers the 1-2-3 punch of Pride, my birthday and Father’s Day; this year each was only four days apart.
 Our regularly packed work schedules were even more loaded down with pre-vacation deadlines and coordinating handoffs.
 We were scurrying to find a preschool for JJ, overwhelmed by the options.
 Two days before Father’s Day, my first article for The Huffington Post was published — a nice stress to have, but stress nonetheless.
 The following day, an interview Papa and I did for CBSNews.com went live.
 The article, while itself wonderful, quickly racked up large numbers of vile comments of the homophobic/hateful/crazy variety.
 I had to stop reading, distressed and fearful I’d put my family too far out there.
 For nearly 12 hours, I was really thrown off track.
 But Papa and my more experienced blogging buddies consoled and rallied behind me, respectively, and I got back to enjoying my Father’s Day and packing for our cross-country jaunt… which was the next morning.